Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Critical Infrastructure Dynamic Model

+where $ \boldsymbol{x}^l[m] $ is the $ m $-th entity of vector $ \boldsymbol{x}^l $.
 In \eqref{elec:DE}, the input to a subsystem, $ \boldsymbol{u}^e_i $, is the demand power from each generator, $ P_{e_i} $.
 Any change in power demand results in the deviation of state variables.
 Since one of the state variables in \eqref{elec:DE} is the mechanical power input to the generator, $ P_{m_i} $, then any change in the demand power will result in the deviation of mechanical power input to the generator.
 However mechanical input to the generator is excited by an external input such as nuclear energy, coal, natural gas, wind, or water flow.
 Here, we focus on dynamics of the generators excited by the natural gas and for the other types of generators we assume a known mechanical input without any dynamics.
-We also assume that the mechanical input to the generators supplied by natural gas is proportional to the flow rate of arriving gas to the generator from the natural gas network.
-Therefore, we have $ P_{m_i}=\eta_i^g \vartheta^\textrm{out}_i $, where $ \eta_i^g $ and $ \vartheta^\textrm{out}_i $ are defined in Table \ref{tab_gasparam}.
+We also assume that the mechanical input to the generators supplied by natural gas is proportional to the flow rate of arriving gas to the generator from the gas CI.
+Therefore, we have $ P_{m_i}=\eta_i^g \vartheta^\textrm{out}_i $, where $ \eta_i^g $ and $ \vartheta^\textrm{out}_i $ are defined in Table \ref{tab_elecparam}.

-Power generation is also dependent on some form of water input.
+Power generation also depends on some form of water input.
 For instance, thermal power generation requires large volumes of water for cooling purposes.
 Hydroelectric power requires flowing water to drive generating turbines \cite{lubega2014quantitative}.
-We model the dependence of the power generation on water using the boiler turbine dynamics presented in \cite{maffezzoni1997boiler}.
-Since control of the generator's temperature requires water flow to the generator, the relationship between the input water and the generator's mechanical power can be written as: $ P_{m_i}=\eta_i^w \xi_i^\textrm{out} $, where $ \eta_i^W $ and $ \xi_i^\textrm{out} $ are defined in Table \ref{tab_waterparam}.
+We model the dependence of the power generation on water using the boiler turbine dynamics in \cite{maffezzoni1997boiler}.
+Since the generator's temperature control requires water flow to the generator, the relationship between the input water and the generator's mechanical power can be written as: $ P_{m_i}=\eta_i^w \xi_i^\textrm{out} $, where $ \eta_i^W $ and $ \xi_i^\textrm{out} $ are defined in Table \ref{tab_elecparam}.

 \eqref{elec:DE} considers each generator separately.
 However, to analyze the power infrastructure as a unified system we need to define a centralized model for the power system.
-In this regard, we present the state space model in \eqref{eq_powerCI}, where
+In this regard, we present the state space model {as follows: }